A Comprehensive Study on Visual Token Redundancy for Discrete Diffusion-based Multimodal Large Language Models: From Autoregression to Diffusion: Modeling and Complexity

 where $T$ denotes the number of Transformer layers; $n$ is the input sequence length; $L$ stands for the output length; $d$ represents the hidden size; $m$ denotes the intermediate dimension of feed-forward networks.

 For dMLLMs, since each denoising step performs bidirectional interactions among tokens, the total FLOPs can be defined as:

-where $n_t$ represents the number of tokens actively involved in computation at step $t$, and the other symbols follow the same definitions as in the previous section.
+where $S$ is the number of denoising steps, $n_s$ represents the number of tokens actively involved in computation at step $s$, $T$ remains the number of Transformer layers, and the other symbols follow the same definitions as above.
 Note that this formulation only provides an approximation of FLOPs.
 The exact count may vary due to internal caching mechanisms and sampling strategies of individual dMLLMs, which determine the actual number of active tokens across different steps and computation stages.

 Theoretically, dMLLMs incur heavier computational overhead than MLLMs, as each denoising step performs a prefilling-style computation with bidirectional attention.
-The linear and quadratic terms on the active token number $n_t$ significantly increase the computational cost for multimodal inputs with excessive visual tokens, making it especially beneficial to reduce redundant visual tokens to alleviate this computational burden.
+The linear and quadratic terms on the active token number $n_s$ significantly increase the computational cost for multimodal inputs with excessive visual tokens, making it especially beneficial to reduce redundant visual tokens to alleviate this computational burden.